Arbeit-Studio/apikit/README.md

 ## Simpler Models

 If, for some reason, you don't whant to implement Pydantic's BaseModels.
-You can also use regular dataclasses and TypedDict as models for you data, if it's simple enought to be described that way.
+You can also use regular dataclasses and TypedDict as models for you data, if it's simple enough to be described that way.

 ```python
 from dataclasses import dataclass